 Being able to customize my life is not the same as being able to control it.
-No wonder 2020 has produced a bumper crop of North American anxiety.
+No wonder these recent unpredictable years have produced a bumper crop of North American anxiety.

 “We are all subject to the things we can’t or don’t know how to tame, no matter how tailored our environments. “ Author and musician, Kelly Minter.

-So how do we head into unpredictable 2021… or for that matter, even into next Monday?
+So how do we head into unpredictable new year… or for that matter, even into next Monday?